-- 1. MLA does not fund the cost of capital items and encourages groups to seek sponsorship or establish leasing arrangements for these items. - MLA will not fund activity that has significant private benefit, for example, one-onone coaching or genetic testing.
+- 1. MLA does not fund capital items, purchase of animals and encourages groups to seek sponsorship or establish leasing arrangements for these items. - 2.
+MLA will not fund activity that has significant private benefit, for example, one-onone coaching or genetic testing.
 Producer groups will be asked to contribute to such activities.